biosimulators/bio-check/README.md

 ### This application ("BioCompose") uses a microservices architecture which presents the following libraries:

-- `api`: This library handles all requests including saving uploaded files, pending job creation, fetching results, and contains the user-facing endpoints.
+- `gateway`: This library handles all requests including saving uploaded files, pending job creation, fetching results, and contains the user-facing endpoints.
+- `shared`: A library of common objects/pointers used by both `gateway` and `worker`.
-- `worker`: This library handles all job processing tasks for verification services such as job status adjustment, job retrieval, and comparison execution.
+- `worker`: This library handles all job processing tasks for verification services such as job status adjustment, job retrieval, and more.

 ### The simulators used by this application consist of multiple python language bindings of C/C++ libraries.
 Given this fact, is it helpful to be aware of the dependency network required by each simulator.
 See the following documentation for simulators used in this application: